 While I don’t think that is always necessary, it could be worth considering.
-For instance, pick the game that pays 4,000 max credits instead of the game that pays 10,000 max credits.
-Your chances of winning are better with the smaller payoffs due to lower variance in the game design.
+For instance, pick the game that pays 4,000 max credits instead of the one that pays 10,000 max credits.
+Again, your chances of winning are better with the smaller payoffs due to lower variance in the game design.

 3. Make Smaller Bets

-Unless the rules of the game make it more likely that you’ll win by betting more there is no reason to “bet more to win more”.
+Unless the rules of the game make it more likely that you’ll win by betting more, there is no reason to “bet more to win more.”
 Your chances of winning or losing are the same regardless of whether you bet $1 or $100.
 But you have more chances to win or lose when you bet $1 than when you bet $100.

 Some people sneer at the idea of playing small wagers.
-Ignore them.
-If they don’t do the math and see that they can stay in the game longer with small bets that is their mistake.
+Ignore them if they don’t do the math and see that they can stay in the game longer with small bets; that is their mistake.

 You might win $1000 with a $5 bet.
 That is always true.
-And if you played a $1 bet and only won $200 you may feel like you cheated yourself by not making that larger bet.
+And if you played a $1 bet and only won $200, you may feel like you cheated yourself by not making that larger bet.
 Don’t do this to yourself.
 You have to think about how many more wagers you can make with your current bankroll, assuming you never win until the last wager.

 4. Play the Short Odds, Not the Long Odds

-It may not be as much fun to win $20 as to win $200 but the short odds tell you who most people favor in a game.
-When enough experienced bettors are favoring one competitor over another, that’s a signal you’re not likely to win on the long odds.
+It may not be as much fun to win $20 as to win $200, but the short odds tell you who most people favor in a game.
+When enough experienced bettors favor one competitor over another, that’s a signal you’re not likely to win on the long odds.

-The same principle holds true in table games and slot games.
+The same principle holds in table games and slot games.
 In blackjack, for example, experienced players don’t like to be dealt a 15 or 16 in their hand.
 The chances of winning are less than if they are dealt an 18.
 And you can always hit on an 11 or less.

 5. Don’t Bet on the House Edge

 They also do their homework on how much the casino expects to earn from a game over time.
 This is a popular concept to talk about because it’s easy to explain and understand.
-The idea that the casino only rakes in a 1-10% of all player wagers makes it sound like you will keep at least 90% of your money.
+The idea that the casino only rakes in around 1 to 10% of all player wagers makes it sound like you will keep at least 90% of your money.
 But the truth is that most people lose on a wager.

-The low house edge doesn’t mean the dealer won’t get a natural in blackjack, that the roulette wheel will land on your number, or that the slot game will hit a jackpot on your next spin.
+The low house edge doesn’t mean the dealer won’t get natural in blackjack, the roulette wheel will land on your number, or the slot game will hit the jackpot on your next spin.
 The house edge means nothing on any individual wager.
 It only applies to the long-term play of a game.

-And the same is true of “theoretical return to player”, which the yin to the “house edge” yang.
-If the house edge is 5% then the theoretical return to player is 95%.
+And the same is true of “theoretical return to player,” which is the yin to the “house edge” yang.
+If the house edge is 5%, then the theoretical return to the player is 95%.
 While that seems like a great ratio, it is only relevant to many wagers made over a long period measured in months or years.

 So why do experts tell you to favor the games with the lowest house edge?

-They want you to pick games that are less likely to take your money through the basic rules.
+They want you to pick games less likely to take your money through the basic rules.
 It’s still your responsibility to play wisely.
-Although some slot machines have a theoretical return to player that approaches the RTP of blackjack and baccarat most slot machines still have worse percentages.
+Although some slot machines have a theoretical return to player that approaches the RTP of blackjack and baccarat, most slot machines still have worse percentages.

 Even so, you can quickly lose your money at the blackjack table if you don’t know when you should hit and when you should surrender.

 For that matter, if you have a choice between a table that allows surrender and a table that doesn’t allow it, play on the table with the surrender rule.

-When your cards have a low probability of winning it’s better to get back half your bet than to hope that the dealer will magically go bust.
+When your cards have a low probability of winning, it’s better to get back half your bet than hoping the dealer will magically go bust.
 The best surrender rule is the early surrender, where you can fold before the dealer checks for a natural; unfortunately, most casinos now seem to favor the Late Surrender, where the dealer takes your bet if he has a natural.

 6. Stay with Pass or Don’t Pass in Craps

-In any gambling game the more complicated the betting rules the more likely you won’t do so well.
-Those rules are there to give the house an advantage.
+In any gambling game, the more complicated the betting rules mean, the more likely you won’t do so well.
+Those rules are there to give the house the advantage.
 A wagering option may only exist because the casino knows someone will try it despite the low chances of winning.
 And craps is one game that sees people take risks with their money that they usually wouldn’t.

 7. Only Play Outside Bets in Roulette

-There is a romantic notion that if you wait long enough your number will come in and then you’ll get your money back.
+There is a romantic notion that if you wait long enough, your number will come in, and you’ll get your money back.

 This idea comes from too many people playing roulette the wrong way.
 The odds on a single number bet are 35 to 1.
-That’s a nice payoff but the chances of guessing a single number are worse (either 1 in 37 on European style tables or 1 in 38 on American style
+That’s a nice payoff, but the chances of guessing a single number are worse (either 1 in 37 on European-style tables or 1 in 38 on American-style tables).

 Your money will last longer this way.

 8. Read the Fine Print

-If a slot game has a pay table screen, the least you should do is give it the once-over before you play.
+If an online or land-based slot game has a pay table screen, the least you should do is give it the once-over before you play.
 This will help you to understand the rules.
 If you’re at a casino with pay tables that fit on the cabinet’s front panels, that means you’re playing a simple game, but you should still look for those small words along the side or near the bottom that explain what the limits are.

 9. The Only Good Betting System Is No Betting System

 Many betting systems are structured to recoup losses by increasing bets.
-The problem with this approach is that your chances of winning or losing, in most games, are the same regardless of how much you bet.
+The problem with this approach is that in most games, your chances of winning or losing are the same regardless of how much you bet.
 Increasing your next bet because you lost the last bet is the worst way to gamble.

-Once you decide how much you are going to wager per game or spin, stick to that number.
-Divide the amount of money you are willing to risk on the game by your wager amount.
+Once you decide how much you will wager per game or spin, stick to that number.
+Divide the amount of money you will risk on the game by your wager amount.
 That is how many plays you have to recoup your initial balance or get ahead.

 10. Use Time Management and Money Management Systems

-Too many players just walk into the casino, start gambling, and keep going without any idea of how long they will play or how much they will risk.
+Too many players just walk into the casino, start gambling, and keep going without knowing how long they will play or how much they will risk.

 It’s okay to visit the ATM once, although you will save a few dollars if you withdraw your cash at your bank’s ATM.
 If you keep pulling money out of your accounts all night long, maybe you should take a break from gambling and come back another evening.

 Setting a time limit on how long you play a game is good for several reasons.

-Second, taking a break and walking around for a few minutes is good for your health.
+- Second, taking a break and walking around for a few minutes is good for your health.
 Studies have shown that sitting for many hours at a time is not good for your heart health.

-- Third, if you’re frustrated with your progress on a game then changing games can help you relax more.
-By setting a time limit you can assess how you are doing at a game and decide if you should try something else.
+- Third, if you’re frustrated with your progress on a game, then changing games can help you relax more.
+Setting a time limit allows you to assess how you are doing at a game and decide if you should try something else.

 11. Play Free Games Before Playing for Money

-You can learn the rules of the card games without risking your money by playing free games.
-It’s not exactly the same experience when you play a computer but you should invest a few hours studying how blackjack works by playing the free games with a tutorial.
+You can learn the rules of card games without risking your money by playing free games.
+It’s not the same experience when you play against a computer, but you should invest a few hours studying how blackjack works by playing the free games with a tutorial.
 You can take your time looking up the probability tables on each hand.

-This won’t make you an expert overnight but you’ll feel more confident when you sit down at that table with the live dealer.
+This won’t make you an expert overnight, but you’ll feel more confident when you sit down at that table with the live dealer.

 12. When Playing Slots, Pick Cheap Entertaining Games